Skip to main content

 Population Health Quality Measure

-A population health quality measure is a broadly applicable indicator that reflects the quality of a group’s overall health and well-being.
+A population health quality measure is a broadly applicable indicator reflecting the quality of a group’s overall health and well-being.
 Topics include access to care, clinical outcomes, coordination of care and community services, health behaviors, preventive care and screening, and utilization of health services.

 Predictive Validity